 View Instructors, Syllabi and Other Details

-A study of the characteristics, etiologies, diagnosis, interventions, and prevention of language disorders in children.
-This course is designed to cover characteristics of children with language disorders, causes and prevention of language disorders, and assessment and intervention strategies for working with to cover characteristics of children with language
+This course provides a study of the characteristics, etiologies, diagnosis, interventions, and prevention of language disorders in children.
+This course is designed to cover characteristics of children with language disorders, causes and prevention of language disorders, and assessment and intervention strategies for working with these children.

 View Instructors, Syllabi and Other Details

 This course provides an introduction to the field of audiology.
-Basic auditory disorders, types of hearing loss, audiological assessment and interpretation, hearing loss definition and significance, and management of hearing loss are covered in children and adults.
+The course covers basic auditory disorders, types of hearing loss, audiological assessment and interpretation, impact of hearing loss, and management of hearing loss in children and adults.

 View Instructors, Syllabi and Other Details